SwathiPapani/Signup-Form/README.md

 # Signup-Form Project

-A responsive and interactive signup form built using *HTML, CSS, and JavaScript*.
+A responsive and interactive signup form built using *HTML, CSS*.

 ## Technologies Used

 - *HTML* – Structure of the form
 - *CSS* – Styling and responsiveness
-- *JavaScript* – Form validation and interactivity